DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 If your text has been digitized using OCR (optical character recognition) or HRT (handwriting recognition technology), it WILL NOT be a perfect copy of the physical text, unless someone has manually reviewed and corrected the digitized text.

+If your text is in multiple languages, you may need different models for each of them (ie. different lemmatizers, different NER models)

+If your text has been scraped from the internet, in particular social media, you may have web-specific features to deal with, such as URLs, DOIs, hashtags, emojis, images, and references to other users.
+You should consider whether these have value for your research project and how they should be treated.

+Figure out the optimal method to answer your research questions or meet the objectives of your project, and what you’re trying to measure.
+Are you focused on words, entities, topics, etc.?

+Figure out how to present the results of your data.

 ## **Additional Resources**

 LinkedIn Learning - available to all University staff and students from MyEd portal